 Product Design

-Microsoft Security Exposure Management
+Microsoft Exposure Management

-Microsoft Security Exposure Management provides security teams end-to-end visibility of their organization’s security posture.
+Microsoft Exposure Management provides security teams end-to-end visibility of their organization’s security posture.
 It’s designed to give teams focus on key areas they should protect, reduce risk, and manage exposure.

 Challenges